LearnersGuild/learning-os/game/contracts/investor-learner.md

 ## Re-assessment method

-The assessment that happens during the 10 month _reassessment_ will be an objective evaluation.
-Any in-game statistic that is more than two standard deviations worse than the mean for that statistic (computed on an ongoing basis for all Learners to ever reach 10 months in the _engagement period_).
+The assessment that happens during the 40 week _reassessment_ will be an objective evaluation.
+Any in-game statistic that is more than two standard deviations worse than the mean for that statistic (computed on an ongoing basis for all Learners to ever reach 40 weeks in the _engagement period_).

 ## Statistics